gloomurai85/luna-tic-landing-sim/README.md

         ├── monte_carlo.py         # sampling of uncertainties and batch execution
         └── verification.py        # free-fall convergence/verification test
 ```
 ---

 ## Assumptions and limitations

 To keep the model transparent and manageable for this mini-project, several simplifying assumptions are made:

 - Motion is purely vertical near the surface.
-Horizontal dynamics, attitude control and terrain slope are neglected.
+Horizontal dynamics, attitude control, and terrain slope are neglected.
 - Lunar gravity is constant and uniform.
 - The terminal braking burn uses a fixed thrust magnitude and a simple cut-off rule (`v <= v_target`).
 No detailed guidance or optimal control is modeled.
 - Human factors are represented by two scalar criteria:
   - Maximum g-load below a fixed limit
   - Touchdown speed below a fixed limit
 - Time integration uses a first-order Euler method.
-Accuracy is controlled by step size and checked via the free-fall test.
+Accuracy is controlled by the step size and verified through the free-fall test.

 These choices are sufficient to illustrate numerical methods, uncertainty propagation, and basic human-rating logic without turning the project into a full flight dynamics code.